 If you are on a moderate low carb diet you’ll aim to stay between 20-50 net carbs per day (you subtract the fibre content from the total carbs to calculate the net carbs.
 The fibre is non-digestible).
 This means banana is one of the fruits we generally avoid on a low carb diet.

 How come these banana muffins are low carb?

 Easy: There is only one banana in the entire recipe!
 As we distribute it here among 8 or 9 muffins, the carbohydrate content of each muffin is quite low.
-The banana flavour is so strong you can taste it with every bite – just like in my super moist sugar free banana bread or these Healthy Banana Cookies (Sugar Free, Keto)!
+The banana flavor is so strong you can taste it with every bite – just like in my super moist sugar free banana bread or these Healthy Banana Cookies (Sugar Free, Keto)!

 Top tip: Make sure the banana you use is VERY RIPE.
 The browner the peel the better!
 Ripe bananas have WAY more flavour than the ones with yellow or – God forbid – green peel.